Satyam-Dwivedi-48/Sorting_algorithms-_analysis/README.md

 refer to '>' command in Linux environment to learn more about writing output to a file

 WSL BASH ,UBUNTU OR POWERSHELL RECOMMENDED IN VISUAL STUDIO CODE FOR EXECUTION OF THE CODE AS CMD MIGHT THROW A FIREWALL ERROR WITH 3RD PARTY ANTI-MALWARE SOFTWARES

+graphs plotted using desmos graphing tool online,and the legends of graphs provided in another .txt file